 No comments were received by the residents of Eden Prairie.
 The city does not typically receive public comments on their action plan.
 Therefore, throughout the year, the city works hard to engage residents in the planning process.
-The city relies heavily on residents to point out needs they see in the community.
+The city relies heavily on residents as well as public service providers to identify needs they see in the community.

 As part of the city's updated Comprehensive Plan, Aspire Eden Prairie 2040, the City assembled a number of focus groups to address housing, specifically to determine how to meet housing needs going into the future.
 The information gathered is assisting in planning for future housing needs, including the development and preservation of affordable housing.
-The City convened a 12-member resident Housing Task Force in 2019-2020, which met 16 times over the period, culminating in a presentation of recommendations to the City Council.
+The City convened a 12-member resident Housing Task Force that presented its recommendations to the City Council in 2020.
 The Task Force's top recommendation, to enact an inclusionary housing ordinance, has been completed.

 At its goal setting session, the City Council expressed its desire to go out into the community to gather feedback and input on issues facing Eden Prairie residents.
-The city town hall meetings with the senior community, business community and with residents that represent diversity in EP for a community listening session.
+The city held town hall meetings with the senior community, business community and with residents that represent diversity in EP for a community listening session to hear what these populations were experiencing and what their concerns are.

-The city holds meetings with PROP, the city's emergency services provider, to discuss resident's needs/barriers, affordable housing, tenant/landlord issues and homeless prevention.
+The city holds quarterly meetings with PROP, the city's emergency services provider, to discuss resident's needs/barriers, affordable housing, tenant/landlord issues and homeless prevention.
 These meetings are very important to the city as a means to understand what the needs are in the community and what can be done to address these needs.
-The city learned that barriers include child care, affordable housing and transportation.
-The city plans to fund programs that address these barriers in 2023.
+The city learned that barriers include affordable housing and transportation.
+The city plans to fund programs that address these barriers in 2024.

 The city used social media and a city newsletter this year to reach out to first time homebuyers and current homeowners to advertise the First Time Homebuyer and Housing Rehab programs.
-By using the newsletter, Facebook, email and the city's webpage we were able to educate the public on the programs the city offers and increase the number of residents who participate in these programs.
+By using the newsletter, Facebook, email and the city's webpage HCS was able to educate the public on the programs the city offers and increase the number of residents who participate in these programs.